decentralized-identity/trust-establishment/spec/v1/spec.md

 :::

 ::: note
-The third component of the JWT, the signature in JWS form is not shown.
-You can imagine it being a "third" component of the JWT above.
+The third component of the JWT, the signature in JWS form, is not shown, as the example is given with payload properties given in OIDC-compatible, rather than VC-conformant keys and values; this is sometimes called the "intermediate" or "unwrapped" form of a VC-JWT.
+In the process of proofing, it would be formatted as a classic JWT, with header object, payload object, and JWS proof object base64-encoded and concatenated with "."s.
 :::

 ## Publication & Discovery

-While specific recommendations for how to host, publish, and discover Trust Establishment documents is out of scope of this specification we can raise a number of points for consideration for its users.
+While specific recommendations for how to host, publish, and discover Trust Establishment documents is out of scope of this specification, we can raise a number of points for consideration for its users.

-The publication of the JSON-based documents defined in this specification is a common activity users of the specification will need to engage in for their expressions of trust and sentiment to be discovered and digested by other parties.
-There are a number of ways to do this, but they should account for the following core abilities:
+The publication of the JSON-based documents defined in this specification is a basic activity required for these expressions of trust and sentiment to be discovered and digested by counterparties, witnesses, and/or aggregators.
+There are a number of ways to do this, but they should consider the following core capabilities:

-1. Enable [[ref:Trust Establishment]] documents to be located via crawling a known set of DIDs (via [Service Endpoints](https://www.w3.org/TR/did-core/#services)) or some other common routing mechanisms.
+1. Enable [[ref:Trust Establishment]] documents to be located via crawling a known set of endpoints or some other common routing mechanisms; DIDs with [Service Endpoints](https://www.w3.org/TR/did-core/#services) offer one abstraction for layering these and integrating them into discovery processes.
 2. Enable querying for all or some subset of [[ref: Trust Establishment]] documents from a target entity via common DID-based data query/interaction protocols.

 There may be different motivations for interacting with [[ref:Trust Establishment]] documents.
 Across those motivations there are a common set of questions one may ask themselves before publishing, including: